easytarget/MQ-Pro-IO/README.md

 -----------------------------

-This is a guide for enabling bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.1

 ## Installing Ubuntu
 There is *no* specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'Sipeed Lichee RV' which installs and boots on the MQ Pro with almost everything working.